On the relation between the subadditivity cone and the quantum entropy cone

+For any number of parties, the SAC is an outer bound to the quantum entropy cone, and one can easily imagine that most of these PMIs are non-realizable in quantum mechanics.
+This is indeed the case, and at least for a small number of parties, the key reason is SSA.
+Specifically, for most faces of the SAC, all vectors in their interior violate SSA and therefore are not entropy vectors for any density matrix.
+The goal of the present work is to continue the general analysis initiated in \cite{Hernandez-Cuenca:2019jpv} for arbitrary quantum states, explore in more detail the structure of the set of PMIs which are allowed by SSA, and suggest a new route for the explicit computation of this set.

-The reason for this choice is twofold.
-Firstly, from the holographic perspective, the hope is that this would allow us to answer a deep question about the very origin of the holographic constraints on the entropy.
-The results of \cite{Hernandez-Cuenca:2022pst} indeed strongly suggest that the essence of these constraints is captured by the structure of the set of ``extreme PMIs'' that can be realized in holography.
-Intuitively, one can think of these extreme patterns of independence as situations where our demands are so stringent that imposing any additional independence among two collections of subsystems would force the state to completely factorize, erasing all correlations.
+From a quantum information theoretical perspective, the analysis presented here is a necessary step, following \cite{Hernandez-Cuenca:2019jpv}, towards the solution to the QMIP.
+This in turn could lead to new information about the structure of the full quantum entropy cone, as well as an important set of restrictions on the form of possible new entropy inequalities.
+For the class of geometric states, the hope is that this would allow us to answer a deep question about the very origin of the holographic constraints on the entropy.
+The results of \cite{Hernandez-Cuenca:2022pst} indeed strongly suggest that the essence of these constraints is captured by the set of holographically realized extreme rays of the SAC.
 Quantum mechanics imposes severe constraints on the possible extreme PMIs, but does the holographic set-up impose even more stringent restrictions?
 If it does not, then combined with the result of \cite{Hernandez-Cuenca:2022pst}, we would have a complete characterization of the holographic entropy constraints.
 Otherwise, there must exist even more fundamental constraints whose origin remains elusive.
-Secondly, from a quantum information theoretical perspective, the general analysis presented here is a necessary first step towards the solution to the QMIP, and therefore the derivation of an important set of restrictions on the form of possible new entropy inequalities.